 Spinner Sport Price

-The price of the bike includes 4 DVD which you don’t usually see with spin bikes which are worth about $60 based on prices on Amazon for them individually.
+The price of the bike includes 4 DVD which you don’t usually see with spin bikes.
 The bike is well put together and it is from the company that started the spinning revolution so they do know what they are doing.
 However, you are paying a little extra for the reputation even with adding in the cost of the DVDs.
-You can check out some other indoor cycles from other not so familiar companies that are priced at $200-300 here as an alternative that are more highly rated.
+You can check out some other indoor cycles from some other not so familiar companies here to compare features

-When I checked Amazon had a good price, but it does change, where it was discounted and qualifies for free shipping.
+When I checked Amazon it qualified for free shipping.

 The 31 lbs flywheel makes this is a good bike for beginners where it will be a challenge but not be too hard when starting out.
 The inclusion of the 4 DVD also helps you in getting started- they may not be the most exciting programs but they are well put together and presented by experienced instructors.